bl00dybear/Nemira-LLM/README.md

 4. Installs `transformers` and `datasets`.
 5. Verifies if the XLA devices are visible to PyTorch.

-> Note: For public repositories I provided `utils/cloud-clone-public.sh`
+> Note: For public repositories we provid `utils/cloud-clone-public.sh`

 ## How to Run